Sweet Tsoureki Recipe (Traditional Greek Easter Bread)

 Instant yeast: Fleischmann’s quick-rise instant yeast works great for this recipe, but you can use any brand of quick-rise instant yeast.
 I like using instant yeast because it reduces the rising time.

-Eggs: You’ll need three eggs for the tsoureki dough and one whole egg for the egg wash.
+Eggs: You’ll need three eggs for the tsoureki dough and one egg for the egg wash.
 The eggs should be at room temperature so that the dough doesn’t get too cold and the ingredients can incorporate well together without curdling the batter.

 Milk: The higher fat in homogenized milk (whole milk) adds colour, flavour and richness to the tsourekia.